Incognito mode won’t keep your browsing private. Do this instead

 Despite what most people assume, incognito modes are primarily built to block traces of your online activity being left on your computer–not the web.
 Just because you are using incognito mode, that doesn’t mean your ISP and sites like Google, Facebook, and Amazon can’t track your activity.

-This is especially true if you’re logged into any of these sites in your browser, no matter if it’s before or after you’re in an incognito window–the companies can still see everything you do.
+This is especially true if you log into any of these sites in your browser after you’re in an incognito window–the companies can still see everything you do.
 And it’s the same for any other site you need to log in to.
 So remember that if you’re logged in to a website, no matter if you are using incognito mode, or even a VPN, the website’s owners can see exactly what you are doing.

 For the people who recognize the limits of incognito mode, they’ll generally then use browser extensions to help block more information being sent back to tech companies.
 These usually involve script, cookie, and ad blockers.
 The problem with this is that many websites rely on those same technologies to work right–again, this is especially true of websites you need to log into, like banks, social media sites, and shopping sites.